ish24s/azure-honeypot/index.md

 - Integrate with **Microsoft Sentinel** for event monitoring and alert creation.
 - Develop **KQL queries** and **interactive dashboards** to analyse attack trends.

-> ⚠️ Disclaimer: This is more of a **report** rather then a guide/walkthrough.
-I haven't documented every single step or command - I encourage readers to research, experiment, and adapt the setup to their own goals.
+> ⚠️ Disclaimer: This is more of a **report** rather than a guide/walkthrough.
+I haven't documented every single step or command; I encourage readers to research, experiment, and adapt the setup to their own goals.
 Use this repository as an **idea/starting point**, not a **step-by-step script**.

 ---
 ## ⚙️ Key Components